 Her primary care physician could find no physical difficulties, and instead recommended that she talk with someone about her concerns.

 Check with your insurance company about coverage.
 Costs may be based several factors, such as location, the type of counseling you need, and for how long.
 Learn about payment arrangements in advance.
-For example, some offices may bill you by mail, others may require payment at the time of your appointment.
-If your are not fully covered, or are uninsured, look for local resources in your area where you can get counseling for a reduced rate.
+For example, some offices may bill you by mail while others may require payment at the time of your appointment.
+If your are not fully covered or are uninsured, look for local resources in your area where you can get counseling for a reduced rate.
 These may include state or municipal services, community centers, or teaching hospitals.
 Your employer may also have services through an Employee Assistance Program.

 The length of therapy can vary widely depending on your particular issues and your background.
 Treatment for mild or situational problems can be relatively short and might be accomplished in as few as 5-6 sessions.
 Chronic problems and long-term difficulties, however, may require a year or more before you feel that progress is being made.
 One way to monitor your progress is to formalize (in writing) a set of treatment goals.
-This ensures that both you and your therapist are working on the same issues and helps you assess the benefits for yourself.
+This ensures that both you and your therapist are working on the same issues.
+It also helps you assess the benefits for yourself.

 When it comes time to end therapy, your therapist may encourage you to discuss your decision, but a good therapist should always respect your judgment about when it is time to go it on your own.
 Although the cost of therapy can affect the way you approach the process and what therapist you choose, the length of treatment should be based on more important factors.